slothsoft/sprint-simulation/README.md

 Really, team?
 It's not a good idea to plan a sprint with 12 more hours than possible with somebody like Charles.
 But the simulation proofs the theory.

+**How do you know this is what is happening?**

+This is a conversation I actually had when I estimated my *needed* time:

+- **Team:** "Why would you estimate so much more than us?"
+- **I:** "Because I've never heard of the technology before and I'll need some time to learn it."
+- **Team:** "But it's easy!"
+- **I:** "So... you want me to use your estimation?"
+- **Team:** "Yes."

+This might be because the team doesn't know much about scrum, but I've seen it time and time again: junior members (and others with little knowledge of a task at hand) will usually not estimate their needed time, but try to stay close to their peers.
+This is often enforced by the team, which mistakenly asks the same questions as for their story point estimation (where it is absolutely okay and even preferred to have everybody guess the same value).

+How do we fix this?

+I have honestly no practical idea.
+It should be clear to forbid questions towards the time estimations, even if the estimation is a lot off.
+But this would work against the case were one or many team members did not understand the task correctly.

+Since the entire estimation only works if individual members estimate well, this should be trained.
+For this you would need to make team members find their original estimation and see how much off they were eventually.
+For this purpose they should ignore the team estimate.
+Which of course makes monitoring the tasks hard.

+But honestly: *I* estimated I need 10 hours for a task, 4 team members estimated 30min each - which is an average of 2h 30min.
+Why do I have to beg for the remaining 7h if I never agreed to do it in that time?
+But that is what is happening again and again.
+And the team members wouldn't be able to do this in 30min either - they just don't care because they know they won't be doing that task.

+Which is, in short, the entire reason why team estimations do not work.

+There is one solution that works, but that is not really practical: use teams were everybody has a similar performance.
+That way estimations that stay just close to the group won't cost the team too much time.

 # Real Life